wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 There is a bash add user script (optional) linked near the end of this section.
 The users created with this script are also jailed by default.

 **Important note:** You will get a directory listing error when connecting if your user's `HOME`, when created, does not match an existing jail path.
 You can get around this by manually specifying a remote path which is supported by most FTP programs.
-See Step 8 of this FAQ for more info.
+See Step 8 of this FAQ for more info on specifying a users' root/home directory.

 **Important note:** There are three existing and default jail directories you can use without needing to edit the configuration files.